kaidez/kaidez.com/_posts/2011-02-02-wordpress-webmatrix.md

  [1]: http://wordpress.tv/2010/12/22/wordpress-on-windows-server/

 WebMatrix is Microsoft’s recently-released open source web development application (yes, you read that right: Microsoft released an open source web dev app).
-Along with supporting the obvious MS applications like IIS and .NET, it also supports PHP and MySQL…meaning it can support a WordPress development environment without Linux.
+Along with supporting the obvious MS applications like IIS and .NET, it also supports PHP and MySQL...meaning it can support a WordPress development environment without Linux.

 It’s already possible to run a local WordPress development site without Linux, as well as a live site.
 WAMP packages can be downloaded to your PC to create a localhost setup that runs PHP, Apache and MySQL.
 And hosting companies like GoDaddy already offer WordPress hosting via one of their Windows packages.